cabol/nebulex/README.md

 checkout the [Nebulex Load Tests](https://github.com/cabol/nebulex_examples/tree/master/nebulex_bench) example, it allows you to run your own performance/load tests against Nebulex, and it also comes with load tests results.

+## Contributing

+Contributions to Nebulex are very welcome and appreciated!

+Use the [issue tracker](https://github.com/cabol/nebulex/issues) for bug reports or feature requests.
+Open a [pull request](https://github.com/cabol/nebulex/pulls) when you are ready to contribute.

+When submitting a pull request you should not update the [CHANGELOG.md](CHANGELOG.md), and also make sure you test your changes thoroughly, include unit tests alongside new or changed code.

+Before to submit a PR it is highly recommended to run:

+ * `mix test` to run tests
+ * `mix coveralls.html && open cover/excoveralls.html` to run tests and check
+   out code coverage (expected 100%).
+ * `mix format && mix credo --strict` to format your code properly and find code style issues
+ * `mix dialyzer` to run dialyzer for type checking; might take a while on the first invocation

 ## Copyright and License